 I am extremely skilled at reading and interpreting around 200 laboratory test results.
 This is something doctors are rarely trained to do these days, yet knowing one’s results and how those levels interact with the levels of other results can be absolutely essential to managing one’s health.

-I am particularly good at preventing and reversing obesity, type 2 diabetes, type 3 diabetes (Alzheimer’s disease), heart disease, hypertension, chronic fatigue syndrome, anxiety/depression/bipolar, athritis, fibromyalgia, headaches/migraines, osteoporosis/osteopenia, menstrual issues/PCOS/infertility, POTS, sciatica, sleep difficulties, psoriasis, IBD/UC/Crohn’s/SIBO, and gallbladder disease — and generally without the use of pharmaceuticals.
+I am particularly good at understanding how to prevent if not reverse obesity, type 2 diabetes, type 3 diabetes (Alzheimer’s disease), heart disease, hypertension, chronic fatigue syndrome, anxiety/depression/bipolar, athritis, fibromyalgia, headaches/migraines, osteoporosis/osteopenia, menstrual issues/PCOS/infertility, POTS, sciatica, sleep difficulties, psoriasis, IBD/UC/Crohn’s/SIBO, and gallbladder disease — and generally without the use of pharmaceuticals.

 I also review cases of hypothyroidism/Hashimoto’s, MCAS, and RA as so many of these, especially in women, are incidental or symptomatic findings rather than proper diagnoses because the root cause of the problem has gone unaddressed.
 And, if allowed to continue to go unaddressed, they will impair or deteriorate other body systems.